openspending/openspending/doc/model/design.rst

     }
   }

-The mapping above defines three fields, one measure and two dimensions.
-The meaning of ``type``, ``label`` and ``description`` are somewhat self-explanatory. ``column`` is used to define the source column where data for this attribute can be found when the dataset is loaded form a CSV file.
+The section above defines three fields, one measure and two dimensions.
+The meaning of ``type``, ``label`` and ``description`` are self-explanatory.
-If such a column cannot be found (or when it is empty), the system can fall back to a ``default_value``, which will be used instead to fill up missing values.
+If, during a load, the system encounters an empty input for some field, it will fall back to a ``default_value``, which will be used instead to fill up missing values.
 The ``default_value`` will not be used, however, if data is present but invalid (e.g. numeric columns with textual values, invalid dates).
 Such errors will never be loaded and yield an error.
 The same is true of attributes with empty values for which no ``default_value`` has been set (such as ``time`` in the example above).

 An important property is the ``key`` flag.
 This will include each flagged dimension on the creation of a unique key for each entry.
 At least one